Lyman Fisher Scholarship

-Applications and/or supporting documents received after April 30 will not be considered.
-Scholarship applicants will be notified of the committee’s findings by June 15.
+Applications and/or supporting documents received after the deadline will not be considered.

 Scholarship Eligibility: Individuals living with an inherited bleeding disorder, their sibling or their parents who live in the territorial jurisdiction of VHF, which includes the State of Virginia, with the exception of the following: The cities of Alexandria, Fairfax, Falls Church, Herndon, Manassas, and Vienna and the counties of Arlington, Fairfax, Fauquier, Loudon, Prince William and Stafford.